9jawap/cyber-smart-defence/README.txt

 === Cyber Smart Defence ===
 Contributors: cybersmartempire
-Tags: security, website protection, admin tools, monitoring Requires at least: 5.5
+Tags: security, login protection, firewall, website protection Requires at least: 5.5
 Tested up to: 6.9
 Requires PHP: 7.2
-Stable tag: 2.2
+Stable tag: 3.1.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Adds a security management interface to WordPress and connects your site with the Cyber Smart Defence system.
+Lightweight WordPress security firewall with login protection, threat monitoring, powered by Cyber Smart Empire.

 == Description ==

-Cyber Smart Defence is a WordPress plugin that provides an administrative interface for managing and monitoring your site’s security status.
+Cyber Smart Defence is a lightweight yet powerful WordPress security plugin designed to protect your website against unauthorized access and brute-force login attacks.

-The plugin integrates seamlessly into the WordPress dashboard and allows administrators to:
+The plugin integrates directly into the WordPress admin dashboard and works quietly in the background to monitor login activity, automatically block suspicious behavior, and display a professional lockdown screen when threats are detected.

-- View protection status
-- Enable protection using a guided setup
-- Access the Cyber Smart Defence control panel
+When an attack occurs, Cyber Smart Defence temporarily restricts access:
-- Receive updates and announcements directly in the dashboard

-The plugin is designed to work quietly in the background and does not modify WordPress core files.
+No complex configuration is required.

 == Features ==

-* Simple security status indicator in the WordPress admin area
-* One-click guided setup option
-* Dashboard access to the Cyber Smart Defence panel
+* Intelligent login attempt monitoring
+* Automatic temporary lockout after multiple failed login attempts
+* IP-based threat detection and response
+* Secure threat logging system
 * Admin notices when protection is active or inactive
-* News & updates widget in the WordPress dashboard
+* Lightweight and performance-friendly

 == Installation ==

 1. Upload or activate the Cyber Smart Defence plugin.
 2. Open Cyber Defence from the WordPress admin menu.
-3. Follow the on-screen instructions to enable protection.
+3. Follow the guided on-screen setup to enable protection.
-4. Once enabled, your protection status will be shown in the dashboard.
+4. Once enabled, your site is automatically monitored and protected.

 No manual configuration is required.

 == Frequently Asked Questions ==

 = Does this plugin modify WordPress core files? =
-No. Cyber Smart Defence does not modify WordPress core, themes, or plugins.
+No. Cyber Smart Defence does not modify WordPress core, themes, or other plugins.

+= How does the login protection work? =
+The plugin monitors failed login attempts and temporarily locks access when suspicious activity is detected.

+= What happens when an IP is blocked? =
+A professional security lockdown screen is displayed, informing the visitor that access has been temporarily restricted for security reasons.

 = Is this plugin beginner-friendly? =
 Yes.
-The plugin provides a guided interface designed for non-technical users.
+Cyber Smart Defence is designed for both beginners and professionals, with a simple guided interface.

 = Does this plugin slow down my website? =
-The plugin is lightweight and designed to have minimal impact on performance.
+No. The plugin is optimized for performance and runs only when needed.

-= Is technical support available? =
+= Is support available? =
 Yes.
 Support resources and contact options are available directly from the plugin interface.

 == Screenshots ==